 Another slight variation is to seat them in one of their play “car” vehicles.
 Here is the baby in her sister’s Frozen Jeep.
 (OK.
 She’s actually standing.)

 I don’t know about your kids but my girls LOVE to play in the mud.
 Alexandra over at Scissors & Glue suggests setting up a mud kitchen in your back yard + letting your kids go to town digging + playing in the mud.

 Alexandra also shares how to serve tea time treats from a mud kitchen.
 My girls would be in total heaven.
 Tea + mud, oh my!

 Time at the Pool

 Swimming is usually high on the list of fun summer activities with kids.
-My older girls are taking swimming lessons + the oldest is getting ready to participate in the swim “team” for 5 + 6-year-olds in our neighborhood.
+My girls take swimming lessons + the two oldest participate with the swim “team” for kids in our neighborhood.

 For adults + older kids, swimming is a great workout for your heart + lungs + a HUGE stress reliever.
-If you do head out to the pool with the kids, take the necessary safety precautions no matter what your age or the age of your kids.
+If you do head out to the pool with the kids, take the necessary safety precautions no matter what the age of your kids.

 Swimming + Pool Safety is a Must

 - Always swim with a buddy.
 The buddy system is important so you can look out for each other while in the water.
 If someone starts to feel sick or loses control while swimming, his or her buddy can call out for help.
 If your buddy knows CPR, all the better!